 The effect we’ve come to know as “burn-in” stems from the days of the boxy CRT TV when the prolonged display of a static image would cause that image to appear to “burn” into the screen.
 That occurred when the phosphors coating the back of the screen glowed for extended periods of time, causing them to wear out.

 QLED TVs aren’t susceptible to burn-in.

-The same issue is at play with OLED TVs because the compounds that light up do degrade over time.
-If you burn a pixel long and hard enough, you will cause it to dim prematurely and ahead of the rest of the pixels, creating a dark impression.
-However, in reality, this is not very likely to cause a problem for most viewers — you must to abuse the TV intentionally in order to achieve this result.
+That same issue can occur with QLED TVs because the compounds that light up degrade over time.
+If you burn a pixel long and hard enough, you will cause it to dim prematurely and ahead of the rest of the pixels, creating a dark impression — but you would have to essentially abuse the TV in order to achieve this result.

 OLED panels are extremely thin and require no backlight.
 As such, OLED TV’s tend to be lighter in weight than QLED TVs and thinner.
 They also require less power, making them more efficient.

 Once upon a time, this category would be handily won by QLED TVs, but OLED TVs have come down in price, and since we’re talking all-premium here, comparable QLED TVs cost about the same (or more).
 The price category simply isn’t a consideration in this particular fight, so we’ll call it a draw and move on.

 QLED comes out on top on paper, delivering a higher brightness, longer lifespan, and larger screen sizes.
 OLED, on the other hand, has a better viewing angle, deeper black levels, and uses less power.
 Both are fantastic, though, so choosing between them is subjective — QLED is the better all-rounder, but OLED excels in the dark.